netascode/ansible-dc-vxlan-example/README.md

 pyenv local nac-ndfc
 ```

-The final command is `pyenv local` which sets the environment so that whenever you enter the directory it will change into the right virtual environment.
+Now execute command `pyenv local` which sets the environment so that whenever you enter the directory it will change into the right virtual environment.

 ### Step 3 - Install Ansible and additional required tools

-Included in the example repository is the requirements file to install ansible.
+Included in the example repository is the requirements file to install Ansible.
 First upgrade PIP to latest version.

 ```bash
 pip install --upgrade pip